 103. Remove the seat-supporting beam, dynamo, starter shaft, various pipe connections and six holdingdown bolts.
-The 14 flexible coupling springs will also have to be removed, and to do this, first of all remove the inside screws and then in turn hold up each plate with a tommy bar while each outside screw is removed.
+The 14 flexible coupling springs will also have to be removed, and to do this, first of all remove the outside screws and then in turn hold up each plate with a tommy bar while each inside screw is removed.
 (Fig. 34.)
 Do not remove the four bolts securing the flywheel to the crankshaft.

-104. Remove the aluminium distributor housing 0182, the spark advance rod A186, the oil filter inspection cover 01346, if one is fitted, and lower the exhaust box one inch.
+104. Remove the aluminium distributor housing 0182, the spark advance rod A186, the oil filter inspection cover 01346, the exhaust box and the exhaust inspection cover 01882, if one is fitted.
 The silencer need not be disturbed nor the exhaust pipe flange 0145 detached.
 Slide the engine to the left to free it from the gearbox shaft, and backwards to free it from the inlet pipe before lifting.